28th Annual Hispanic Scholarship Golf Tournament

 In order to reach their academic and career goals, students need additional help.

 "It is through higher education that we not only lift millions out of poverty into the middle class for themselves and the future generations of their families, but it is also the engine that catapults individuals to become our leaders, our scientists, our professionals and our innovators for the future."

 - CSUF President Mildred García

-The HONDA Hispanic Scholarship Golf Tournament benefits Cal State Fullerton students of the Future Scholars Program.
+The Hispanic Scholarship Golf Tournament benefits Cal State Fullerton students of the Future Scholars Program.
 This enabled us to provide more than 60 Latino students with scholarships ranging from $500 to $1,500 and contribute to our endowment, which ensures scholarships will be available to Latino students at Cal State Fullerton in perpetuity.

 Help us to invest in our future.